waveline-software/ptable/README.md

 # pTable
-An elegant periodic table for Linux.
+An elegant periodic table for the Linux command line.

 ---